The Edublogger

 Why Blogs Have Pages

-Edublogs, because it uses Wordpress, has the definite advantages of being able to customize and reduce blog clutter considerably more than Blogger blogs.
+Edublogs, because it uses WordPress, has the definite advantages of being able to customize and reduce blog clutter considerably more than Blogger blogs.
 Clutter distracts readers making them less inclined to subscribe to your blog.
 One of the best ways to reduce clutter is to use pages.

 Pages, are similar to posts, except they can do more than a post.
 You normally use pages when you want to present information about yourself or your blog that you always want readers to be easily able to access.
 Examples of pages on this blog are: About; What you’d like to see covered; and Want Automatic Notification.
+For more information, read the differences between pages and posts.

 Pages can also be organised into Sub-pages within your pages, creating a hierarchy of pages.
 For blog themes that display pages along the top, this is a great way of controlling what pages are displayed as only those with no parent are displayed.
 The Want Automatic Notification is located on a sub-page below the About page.